davidtwco/rfcs/text/0000-build-std.md

 ## Registries
 [background-registries]: #registries

-As per [Cargo's documentation][cargo-docs-registry], "registries are central locations where packages can be uploaded to, discovered, and searched for."
-One example of a registry is `crates.io`, but third party registries exist as well as support for registries on local file systems.
-Given a crate that can be found on a registry, Cargo expects to find all its dependencies on this registry or on a registry which may be found at a different URL.
-As a consequence registries do not accept packages with a dependency that does not have a `version` source.

-As an optimisation, Cargo queries the Index of a registry rather than the whole registry for package information including the package names and versions available, and what the dependencies for each version are.
-Inside a directory hierarchy exists one file for each package containing a [JSON object][cargo-json-schema] on each line for each version available.
-Many keys in the schema are reminiscent of the keys in `Cargo.toml` files.
-As a whole the index contains enough information for Cargo's resolver to resolve a dependency graph without downloading the entire registry or parsing `Cargo.toml` files.
-The registry may refer to packages in other registries, but all packages in the dependency graph must exist in a registry.
+Cargo's building of the dependency graph is driven by the registry index.
+[Cargo registries][cargo-docs-registry], like crates.io, are centralised sources for crates.
+A registry's index is the interface between Cargo and the registry that Cargo queries to know which crates are available, what their dependencies are, etc. crates.io's registry index is a Git repository - [rust-lang/crates.io-index] - which is updated automatically by crates.io when crates are published, yanked, etc. Cargo can query registries using a Git protocol which caches the registry on disk, or using a sparse protocol which exposes the index over HTTP and allows Cargo to avoid Cargo having a local copy of the whole index, which has become quite large for crates.io.

+Each crates in the registry has a JSON file, following [a defined schema][cargo-json-schema].
+Crates may refer to those in other registries, but all crates in the dependency graph must exist in a registry.
+As the registry index drives the building of Cargo's dependency graph, all crates that end up in the dependency graph must be present a registry.

+Registries can have different policies for what crates are accepted.
+For example, crates.io does not permit publishing packages named `std` or `core` but other registries might.

 ## Panic strategies
 [background-panic-strategies]: #panic-strategies